 It can involve students working either individually on tasks to clarify and internalise their understanding of course content or with others on collaborative activities that motivate each others learning and reflect on different peer perspectives.

-Outlined in this section are suggestions for pedagogical activities to run for large and small group teaching, spaces that you can use, including City’s flexible learning spaces and technologies you can use.
+Outlined in this section are suggestions for pedagogical activities to run for large and small group teaching, spaces that are available include City's flexible learning spaces and the educational technology that you can use.

 The Pedagogy, Space and Technology Model